G7DAO/diamond-blueprinter/README.md

 ## Getting Started
 The prototype will consist of the following functionality:
-* **Create and Launch** (on-chain) 50 EIP-2535 Diamond Facets that contain commonly used, battle tested functions that would be useful for creating a prototype.
+* **50 (on-chain) EIP-2535 Diamond Facets** that contain commonly used, battle tested functions that would be useful for creating a prototype.
-* **Test** facets with the [Bugout Facet Inspector](https://github.com/bugout-dev/inspector-facet)
+* **Testing Suite** for facets.
+Incorporate the [Bugout Facet Inspector](https://github.com/bugout-dev/inspector-facet) and Slither.
-* **Store** all functions, used in the facets, in a data store that is friendly to recommendation engines.
+* **Storage Mechanism** for all functions that are used in the facets.
+Store should be a data store that is friendly to recommendation engines.
-* **Store** additional metadata required for contract assembly and correlate with stored functions.
+* **Storage Mechanism** for additional metadata required for contract assembly.
+Correlate metadata with stored functions.
-* **Pre-assemble** a small number of contracts that can be used for common use cases and make them searchable.
+* **Pre-assembled** smart contracts that can be used for common use cases.
+Make them searchable.
-* **Create** basic platform with rest / graphql api endpoints using the G7 Microservice Platform Boilerplate
+* **Basic platform** with rest / graphql api endpoints using the G7 Microservice Platform Boilerplate
-* **Tie** api endpoints into models and generate needed queries
+* **Api endpoints** that are needed to generate the required payloads.
-* **Create** a super simple UI/UX that allows:
+* **Super simple UI/UX** that provides:
-  * Build ability to search for exiting contracts based on use case query. _(list query)_
+  * Ability to search for exiting contracts based on use case query. _(list query)_
-  * Build ability to select a contract from the search results. _(profile query)_
+  * Ability to select a contract from the search results. _(profile query)_
-  * Once selected, build ability to display a single contact and it's analytics.
+  * Once selected, ability to display a single contact and it's analytics.
-  * From the single contract display, build ability to query additional functions. _(list query)_
+  * From the single contract display, ability to query additional functions. _(list query)_
-  * From the single contract display, build ability to select a function and add it to the contract. _(profile query)_
+  * From the single contract display, ability to select a function and add it to the contract. _(profile query)_
-  * Build the ability to create a blank contract and build the ability to add functions to it using above functionality.
+  * Ability to create a blank contract and the ability to add functions to it using above functionality.
-  * Build ability to test the contract locally using [Bugout Facet Inspector](https://github.com/bugout-dev/inspector-facet).
+  * Ability to test the contract locally using [Bugout Facet Inspector](https://github.com/bugout-dev/inspector-facet).
 Add slither as additional testing option.
-  * Build ability to launch the contract into a testnet and run the tests again.
+  * Ability to launch the contract into a testnet and run the tests again.

 ### Diamond Blueprinter Roadmap